SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ![Point distribution](./PointDistribution.png)

 Repeating this experiment yield the same results.
-Above iamge represent the difference in the minimum error of B and M over multiple trials.
+Above image represent the difference in the minimum error of B and M over multiple trials.
 This experiment was simulated by repeatedly sampling B and M from the pool of 25k pre-trained models.

 In 90% of the cases M has a lower minimum than B, often with large margin.
 However, M and B were drawn from the same design space.
 Thus using point estimation can be misleading.